Chapter 2: Statements of case

 When should the statement be filed?

 The statement should be filed at the same time as Patents Form 2 or Patents Form 15 except where proceedings have been started under section 46(3) by a person other than the patent proprietor (see Chapter 11).
-On receipt in the Office, the form and accompanying documents will be scanned to the Office’s electronic case management system and an electronic dossier (case file) will be created and a message sent to the Litigation team mailbox.
+On receipt in the Office, the form and accompanying documents will be scanned to the Office’s electronic case management system and an electronic dossier (case file) will be created and a message sent to the Team mailbox.
 The B3 should check the mailbox on a daily basis and assign any work to his personal Inter Partes mailbox.

 Statements in a foreign language